dockerized-docs/git-scm/README.md

 # Image description #
 - Base image: `ubuntu:latest`
-- The most master https://github.com/git/git-scm.com branch is cloned.
+- The most master https://github.com/git/git-scm.com branch is cloned
-- RVM is installed.
+- RVM is installed
-- The instruction as described in [README](https://github.com/git/git-scm.com) are executed.
+- The instruction as described in [README](https://github.com/git/git-scm.com) are executed

 # How to use this image #